-In addition to the core curriculum at KS4 and KS5, option modules are offered for three afternoons per week for learners 14-19.
+In addition to the core curriculum at KS4 and KS5, option modules are offered for one day per week for learners 14-19.

 Pupils have taster options in the Summer term and following pupil option interviews, pupils make choices of their preferred subjects.
 Learning in the options is accredited and is part of the three year rolling programme.

 Accreditation is internally verified and then is externally verified.
 In the autumn term pupils achievement is celebrated through an Awards Evening where families are invited to join in the special occasion.

 Pupils at Key Stage 4 have the opportunity on an annual basis to take part in a Physical Education residential course.
 These may be held in residential centres such as Llangranog or Dolygaer in Brecon.
 During the past academic year we have visited Llangranog to take part in a residential course.
 During these 2/3 day outdoor & adventurous activity courses, pupils take part in skiing, canoeing, kayaking, quad biking, zip wire and team building activities.
 Pupils are able to extend a variety of skills which are more easily facilitated in an outdoor environment.
 The development of these skills promotes individual well being, a positive attitude and self confidence, which will help the children to become responsible citizens, confident individuals and effective learners.
 A fantastic time is always had by all!

 Some pupils select to take the Duke of Edinburgh Award through the options curriculum where they may walk the Taff Trail or the Brecon to Monthmouth canal path. as part of the expedition they stay overnight.The learning which takes place on the expeditions promotes team work, independence and problem solving skills.